adobejmong/cleanupchef/README.md

-- The script 'chefcleanup.rb' detects terminated nodes and offers the possibility to delete them from the Chef server
+- The script 'chefcleanup.rb' detects terminated nodes (EC2 instances) and offers the possibility to delete them from the Chef server
 - The script 'add_metrics.rb' publishes metric data points into Amazon CloudWatch.

 ####FOLDER HIERARCHY: